-Over the last ten years we have been asked more and more to bring our creative activities into training environments.
+Over the last ten years we have been asked more and more to bring our creative team building activities into training environments.
 Last night, I returned from Frankfurt after delivering a specially-designed drumming activity.
 This was a part of a week-long communication training course with the wonderful Courageous Communication Partnership.

 In the training course, Courageous Communication Partnership looked in depth at how we as humans relate to each other and, more specifically, what emotions we feel and then display around us.
 This is because there is sound business necessity to get individuals, groups and entire companies to be much more conscious of the impact they create around themselves.